module Kwapp:sig..end

 VERBOSITY is always 1.

-module type MESSAGES = sig .. end
+module type MESSAGES =sig..end

-The Messages functor.
+Messages functor.

 module Messages: